Photographs of a six-year-old Happy Meal document that McDonald's food items don't break down or rot like "real" food.

-McDonald's menu items alone "don't rot"; McDonald's food never "rots" under any condition; "chemicals" cause McDonald's food to not break down over the course of years.
+It's not the case that McDonald's menu items alone "don't rot," or that McDonald's food never "rots" under any condition, or that "chemicals" cause McDonald's food to not break down over the course of years.

 On 3 February 2016, Facebook user Jennifer Lovdahl published the above-reproduced status update, to which were appended were two images of an otherwise unremarkable McDonald’s Happy Meal along with the following comment:

-A receipt was attached to the Happy Meal box, indicating that it was purchased on 8 January 2010:
+A receipt was attached to the Happy Meal box, indicating that it had been purchased over six years earlier, on 8 January 2010:

 Although Lovdahl’s assertions about the supposedly non-decomposing quality of face food weren’t novel, the images piqued viewers enough to garner hundreds of thousands of shares on Facebook.